On this page

 Most hot water is used in the shower.
 Low-flow shower heads use less water than a standard shower head while still providing strong water pressure.
 When buying a low-flow shower head look for the water rating and flow rate.
 The higher the water rating and the lower the flow rate, the less energy and water you will use.

-A low flow shower head may not be compatible with a gravity fed hot water system, or an old gas instantaneous water heater.
+A low flow shower head may not be compatible with a gravity fed hot water system, or an old gas instantaneous water heater, as the flow rate might not be high enough to ignite the burner.

 Take shorter showers